 Most visits are trouble-free.

-The US government has a Level 2 advisory for Sri Lanka, saying tourists should exercise increased caution due to terrorism – the same advisory it has for France and the United Kingdom.
+The US government has an advisory for Sri Lanka, saying tourists should exercise increased caution due to terrorism (and other concerns) – the same level of advisory it has for France and the United Kingdom.

 Now is a good time to go.